paperbenni/paperbenni.github.io/content/posts/instantosrepo.md

 want to clone just a couple of them.
 Some of them depend on each other anyway.

 That is not to say all of the architecture is horrible.
-Dependencies don't go bot ways, most of them are to what is now in the instantutils package.
+Dependencies don't go both ways, most of them are to what is now in the instantutils package.

 Even if I do want to keep them separate packages, there's still nothing gained from having them in separate repos.